Hiking Wadi Mukheires

 Wadi Mukheires wasn’t my first wadi hike, but definitely the best!

 Once or twice I was pretty convinced we had reached an impasse on the route.
 I looked around despairingly, expecting the apologies to the group, the trek back to the cars slightly sooner than expected.
-The next thing I knew, two of my fellow walkers had sprung up what seemed to me like an impossibly smooth and high boulder, and were already giving hand-ups to others.
-And so we continued like that for a couple or so hours, splashing through the blissfully cool waters, climbing over rocks, brushing through green curtains of vegetation, chatting to each other.
+The next thing I knew, two of my fellow walkers had sprung up what seemed like an impossibly smooth and high boulder, and were already giving hand-ups to others.
+We continued like that for a couple or so hours, splashing through the blissfully cool waters, climbing over rocks, brushing through green curtains of vegetation, chatting to each other.

 We reached the end of the wadi when we reached the huge waterfall at the end.
 The splashing water echoed around the high rock walls and we had our group photograph in front of the spray, in a patch of beaming sunlight, before heading back the way we came and stopping for lunch a short way back along the stream.